 gene circuits in mouse models of cancer.
 During this period, in collaboration with Tal Danino, I proposed a new project on engineered probiotics for point-of-care cancer diagnostics.

 (3) Rapid and tunable post-translational coupling of genetic circuits.
-[Nature 2014 (in press)]
+[Nature 2014]

 I used competitive coupling to post-translationally link two independent genetic clocks across the single-cell, colony, and multi-colony scales.
 Using this platform, I constructed a multispectral encoding circuit whereby frequency-modulated oscillations from both clocks are combined into a single time series, thus enabling the extraction of the dynamics of multiple underlying networks via the measurement of a single reporter.
 In addition, through integration with host signaling processes, I used the clock network to uncover novel regulation in the host stress response to H2